 Pixel Pushing & The Economic Shift

-I guess they enjoyed my work and vision because they hired me full-time in January 2012, and I documented the history of the university for 11 years.
 Working as the Director of Photography at ATU allowed me to expand my photographic nimbleness.
 After documenting a basketball game on a Thursday night, I could wake up to a studio portrait of a board member on Friday.
-This adaptability has resulted in a widespread body of work and expertise in many facets of photography - I've never grown weary of wanting to get better and better at this craft.
+This adaptability resulted in a widespread body of work and expertise in many facets of photography - I've never ceased wanting to excel at this craft.

 Currently